kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 to expose the information, that as of now a given node is considered as a potential placement for a given pod.
 It may change, but for now that's what is being considered.

+#### External components may set `NominatedNodeName`

+Currently `NominatedNodeName` field is intended as read-only for components other than kube-scheduler.
+However there are no measures preventing other actors from overwriting the field.
+This is not considered a substantial risk to scheduling.

+Scheduler interprets `NominatedNodeName` as a suggestion for optimal placement for a pod.
+If at the beginning of a scheduling cycle NNN is set (e.g. to `N1`), the scheduler will start the scheduling attempt with trying to place the pod on `N1`.
+This could go two ways:

+A. Pod fits on `N1`.
+Pod is bound, after binding NNN gets cleared in api-server.
+The only risk here is that `N1` could not be the optimal placement for the pod.

+B. Pods does not fit on `N1` (or `N1` is invalid).
+Scheduler restarts the scheduling cycle, ignoring NNN value.
+Filtering, Scoring and other phases get executed, standard scheduling procedure continues.
+If the pod is deemed unschedulable, scheduler clears NNN field before moving the pod to unschedulable / backoff queue.
+The risk in this case is that the scheduler spends time trying to fit the pod on `N1` in the beginning - which is not a huge overhead compared to the entire scheduling cycle.

+If `NominatedNodeName` gets overwritten further into the scheduling cycle, or when the pod is waiting in a scheduling queue, it does not impact kube-scheduler's work.

+Note that this logic is not newly introduced by this KEP, it's present in kube-scheduler since v1.22 and [KEP-1923](https://github.com/kubernetes/enhancements/tree/94277fd2b7683836465e97f1f7b974ff11fa58b0/keps/sig-scheduling/1923-prefer-nominated-node).

 #### Node nominations need to be considered together with reserving DRA resources

 The semantics of node nomination are in fact resource reservation, either in scheduler memory or in external components (after the nomination got persisted to the api-server).
 Since pods consume both node resources and DRA resources, it's important to persist both at the same (or almost the same) point in time.